 Our target variable is the response.
 We can calculate the data distributions and plot a pie chart with the percentage of instances for each class.

-As we can see, the target variable is very unbalanced since many customers are not interested in vehicle insurance, almost 88%, while only 12% are interested.
+As we can see, the target variable is unbalanced since many customers are not interested in vehicle insurance, almost 88%, while only 12% are interested.
 Therefore, we could say that around 1 out of 10 customers are interested in vehicle insurance.

 In this example, vehicle_damage and previously_insured are the two variables with the highest correlation, vehicle_damage has a positive correlation, while previously_insured has a negative correlation.